keybase/client/go/README.md

 ### Building

+Here's how to build the command line client on Linux or OSX.
+You need to have both Git and **Go 1.5 or higher** installed.
+(Run `go version` to see what version you have.)

 ```bash
 # First we need to set up a GOPATH.
 This is a standard first step for
 # building Go programs, so if you've done this already, skip on ahead.